 Pat steaks dry, and season both sides with a pinch of salt and ¼ tsp. pepper.

 Cook the Steaks

-Transfer to prepared baking sheet and roast until steaks reach a minimum internal temperature of 145 degrees, 5-7 minutes.
+Transfer to prepared baking sheet and roast in hot oven until steaks reach a minimum internal temperature of 145 degrees, 5-7 minutes.

 Transfer steaks to cutting board and cover loosely with foil.

 Reserve pan; no need to wipe clean.